tetris245/ULTRAbc/README.md

 Changes for future version

 * Changed the location of the UBC message on the Login screen
-* Removed the Extensions button in Main Hall and the chat rooms
 * Replaced the Extensions button in Chat Search by a Preferences button
+* Replaced the Extensions button in Main Hall by a Friendlist button
+* Removed the Extensions button in the chat rooms
 * Updated the permission command and the ChatRoomSafewordRevert function
 * Removed the xmenu command